QuantEcon/lecture-python-advanced.myst/lectures/amss2.md

 can be traded.

 Differences between the  Ramsey allocations in the two models   indicate that at least some of the measurability constraints of the AMSS model of
-{doc}`optimal taxation without state-contingent debt <amss>` are violated at the Ramsey allocation of a corresponding  {cite}`LucasStokey1983` model with state-contingent debt.
+{doc}`Fluctuating Interest Rates Deliver Fiscal Insurance <amss>` are violated at the Ramsey allocation of a corresponding  {cite}`LucasStokey1983` model with state-contingent debt.

 Another way to say this is that differences between the Ramsey allocations of the two models indicate that some of the measurability constraints of the
 AMSS model are violated at the  Ramsey allocation of the Lucas-Stokey model.